-The current placement of various elements as mandatory or optional, as well as actual or explanatory, is somewhat tentative.
+The current placement of various elements as mandatory or optional is somewhat tentative.
 It is possible that some elements that are currently optional will, upon further experience in the development of the architecture become mandatory.
-Likewise, explanatory elements may be introduced in order to clarify the architecture, and may over time be reclassified as realized.

-7 Informative Annex A: Goals of Message Transport Abstractions
+8 Informative Annex A : Goals of Message Transport Abstractions

-7.1 Scope
+8.1 Scope